binc6362/just_coding/README.md

-#this repo is just record some programs in Data Structures and Algorithm Analysis in C++ !
+#this repo is just record some progs in Data Structures and Algorithm Analysis in C/C++,
+#for personal study!